Mot93/rpi-k8s-wordpress/README.md

 # Moving to K8s
 Now that the `docker-compose` works as intended we can migrate to kubernetes.

+There are several ways to do it, each is documented below.

+The tool used for the final project is `kompose`.

 ## Using `podman-compose`
 [podman-compose](https://github.com/containers/podman-compose) is a great projects that turn your [docker-compose.yaml](https://docs.docker.com/compose/compose-file/) into a pod ready to be used on k8s.